zhaofeng-shu33/preflow/README.md

-# Maximal Flow Algorithm
+# Maximal Flow Algorithm (Preflow)
-Implementation of preflow algorithm with different
-** active node selection rules **.
+Implementation of preflow algorithm with a different ** active node selection rules **.